-Refractory metals mainly include tungsten, tantalum, molybdenum, niobium, hafnium, chromium, vanadium, zirconium and titanium.
+Refractory metals mainly include tungsten, tantalum, molybdenum, niobium, hafnium, chromium, vanadium, zirconium, and titanium.
 Actually, the melting point of rhenium also is extremely high, but its reserves are too rare, most used in high-temperature alloy parts of the jet engine.
-Among them, the most common refractory metals are tungsten, tantalum, molybdenum, niobium.
+Among them, the most common refractory metals are tungsten, tantalum, molybdenum, and niobium.
 In this article, we will take a look at these four commonly-used refractory metals properties.

 It has the highest melting point among commonly used refractory metals, reaching 3410±20℃.
 It is silver-white and looks like steel.
 Not only is tungsten hard, but it is also chemically stable.
 Most acids and bases have only a slight effect on tungsten.
-Hydrogen, water or dilute acids have no effect on tungsten.
+Hydrogen, water, or dilute acids have no effect on tungsten.
 Corrosion occurs only in hot aqua regia and a 1: 1 mixture of hydrofluoric acid and nitric acid.

 Tungsten has a high hardness and melting point, and it is difficult to process.
 However, the welding of flake or filament tungsten is relatively easy.
 Therefore, in vacuum systems tungsten is often used for electron emission filaments, cathodes of X-ray tubes, spring elements, high-temperature thermocouples, furnace evaporators, and welding electrodes.

-Tantalum is a light-weight, high-strength refractory metal with a melting point of 2996 ° C. Chemically, tantalum has very good corrosion resistance.
+Tantalum is a lightweight, high-strength refractory metal with a melting point of 2996 ° C. Chemically, tantalum has very good corrosion resistance.
 It does not react with aqua regia, chromic acid, nitric acid, sulfuric acid, and hydrochloric acid under hot and cold conditions, but it is soluble in hydrofluoric acid, fluoride solution, and oxalic acid.

 At the same time, it can combine with hydrogen to form hydrides, destroying the properties of metals and causing brittleness.
 Besides, tantalum has a significant gettering performance for active gases and can absorb most of the residual gases in the vacuum system except for inert gases.

-In terms of corrosion resistance, molybdenum is only corroded by hot dilute hydrochloric acid solution and a 1: 1 mixture of hydrofluoric acid and nitric acid.
+In terms of corrosion resistance, molybdenum is only corroded by a hot dilute hydrochloric acid solution and a 1: 1 mixture of hydrofluoric acid and nitric acid.
 In vacuum applications, molybdenum is heat-treated or added with niobium to increase tensile strength.

 Niobium has a melting point of 2468 ° C and is a refractory metal with high strength and small specific gravity.
 Niobium has various properties similar to tantalum, but it has a low melting point and a higher vapor pressure than tantalum, so it is rarely used as a hot electron emitter.
 Because of its strong affinity, niobium can be used as a getter, especially a high-temperature getter.